 PHFS is approved by the IRS to be a nonprofit charitable corporation, and with that status came the opportunity to find and receive more funding and thus the opportunity to expand services to families experiencing homelessness.
 One of the first goals was to open a day shelter for families at the Goose so they didn’t have to make a 1-2 hour trek on the train across the river just to have lunch and get support in finding housing.

-About that same time, Brandi met Kate Lore (first paid director of Goose Hollow), who is now the Social Justice Minister at the First Unitarian Church of Portland.
+About that same time, Brandi met Kate Lore (first paid director of Goose Hollow), the Social Justice Minister at the First Unitarian Church of Portland.
 A magical friendship was created, and these two women joined forces to help make PHFS’ goals a reality.

 November 2, 2009: The Thirteen Salmon Family Center opens in the basement of the First Unitarian Church of Portland to provide day shelter from 8am-6pm for all the families staying at Goose Hollow.